What is DoubleClick Search?

 You know the expression “Think smarter, not harder”?
 That’s what DoubleClick Search does for your marketing game.

 DoubleClick Search is a management platform to help marketers efficiently manage large search campaigns across multiple engines or channels.
-It allows you to consolidate your workflow and report on your campaign data while simultaneously improving the effectiveness of your campaign.
+It allows you to consolidate your workflow and report on your campaign data while simultaneously improving the effectiveness of your marketing campaigns.
 Win-win-win.

-So let’s break down what DoubleClick Search brings to the marketing table.
+So what is DoubleClick?
+Let’s break down what DoubleClick Search brings to the marketing table.

 What is Included in the DoubleClick Suite?